deniahc566/CustomerComplaintsReport/README.md

 - Present the Worst offending brokers.
 ## Schema
 ![Schema](/images/Schema.png)
 The dataset includes ComplainsData_Tbl as fact table and other tables as dimension tables.
+The Calendar Table and Short Month Table were added via Power Query and DAX expressions.
 ## Dashboard Content
 The complete dashboard can be found here
 [Complaints Dashboard PowerBI File](/ComplaintsDashboard.pbix)